deckgo/deckdeckgo/doc/components/components.md

 ### Note

 Of course, as other images added to a presentation build with [DeckDeckGo], gifs are lazy loaded too.

+## Chart

+The "Chart" component is an extra component which let you draw charts easily.
+This Web Component could be use in [DeckDeckGo] or in any other web projects.
+See its [documentation](https://github.com/fluster/deckdeckgo-charts) for the details.

+### Installation

+**Important note**: The [DeckDeckGo] charts components are provided in separate extra library.
+If you wish to add charts to your presentation, you will need to install this extra component from a CDN or [npm](https://www.npmjs.com/package/deckdeckgo).
+See its related [installation guide](https://github.com/fluster/deckdeckgo-charts#getting-started).

 ## Youtube